BRCA1 and BRCA2: Cancer Risk and Genetic Testing

 What are BRCA1 and BRCA2?

 BRCA1 and BRCA2 are human genes that produce tumor suppressor proteins.
 These proteins help repair damaged DNA and, therefore, play a role in ensuring the stability of the cell’s genetic material.
-When either of these genes is mutated, or altered, such that its protein product is not made or does not function correctly, DNA damage may not be repaired properly.
+When either of these genes is mutated, or altered, such that its protein product either is not made or does not function correctly, DNA damage may not be repaired properly.
 As a result, cells are more likely to develop additional genetic alterations that can lead to cancer.

 How much does having a BRCA1 or BRCA2 gene mutation increase a woman’s risk of breast and ovarian cancer?